 • Does not require direct contact with patients or bodily fluids

 • Easy transition from other fields

 If you are comfortable working in front of a computer for multiple hours and have an eye for detail, a medical billing and coding career path could be a great option.
 Accuracy is also extremely important in this field, as well as being a team player and having a professional attitude.

-At Bryan, we teach you about the types of healthcare facilities and environments where you might work, and we explain medical terms and abbreviations that are commonly used in popular health information management systems.
+At Bryan University, we teach you about the types of healthcare facilities and environments where you might work, and we explain medical terms and abbreviations that are commonly used in popular health information management systems.
 If you are looking for the right opportunity in the health care industry, Bryan can help you begin your medical billing and coding career.

 Medical Billing and Coding Job Tasks1

 • Reviewing patients’ records for timeliness, completeness, accuracy and appropriateness of data